frontendkey/blog-posts/posts/Superb-Tools-Services.md

 ### 3. Vercel

 Vercel is yet another platform to host your applications, but its meant for hosting serverless applications.
-I'm using Vercel free tier to host this blog and many other projects as its stable and reliable.
+I'm using Vercel free tier to host many projects including this blog as its stable and reliable.
 > Projects hosted on Vercel would never go down if something causes my code to crash

 ### 4. Saucelabs